 “University of Scranton research suggests that just 8% of people achieve their New Year’s goals.” —Forbes

 “According to U.S. News, approximately 80% of resolutions fail by the second week of February.” —Business Insider

-7. Why people fail to keep their New Year’s resolutions
+7. Why do people fail to keep their New Year’s resolutions?

 Among the reported 92% of people who fail to keep their New Year’s resolutions, there are many different reasons.
-I found a quote that I believe summarizes very well why people fail:
+A quote summarizes well why people fail: